Mat7585/Projet-Machine-Learning-Prediction-Salaires_NBA/README.md

 ## Dataset
 - Source: Kaggle — NBA Player Salaries (1985–2018) : https://www.kaggle.com/datasets/ulrikthygepedersen/nba-player-salaries/data?select=salaries_1985to2018.csv
 - Main files: `salaries_1985to2018.csv` &  `players.csv`
-- includes player salary history and player information
+- Contains player salary history and player information
-- mixes season-level and career-level variables
+- Combines season-level and career-level variables

 ## Approach
 ### Data preparation
-import datasets and explore
+- Imported and explored both datasets
-merge the two datasets `salaries_1985to2018.csv` &  `players.csv`
+- Merged salaries_1985to2018.csv and players.csv
-Only keep the variables that are specific to the entire career and aggregate them when necessary.
+- Kept only career-level variables and aggregated features when needed
-Data cleaning
+- Cleaned the data, imputed missing values, and removed columns with excessive missingness
-Imputation of missing values using appropriate replacement strategies, and removal of columns with excessive missingness.
+- Detected and capped outliers to reduce the impact of extreme values
-Outlier detection and capping when necessary to limit the impact of extreme values.
+- Applied one-hot encoding for Linear Regression
-Applied one-hot encoding to categorical features for the Linear Regression model.
-This preprocessing was not necessary for XGBoost, as it can handle categorical features natively when enable_categorical=True is used.
+- Kept native categorical handling for XGBoost when applicable